 Or for Lithia Motors:

-When making comparisons between similar businesses, investors may find ROCE useful.
-Lithia Motors's ROCE appears to be substantially greater than the 11% average in the Specialty Retail industry.
+ROCE is commonly used for comparing the performance of similar businesses.
+In our analysis, Lithia Motors's ROCE is meaningfully higher than the 11% average in the Specialty Retail industry.
 I think that's good to see, since it implies the company is better than other companies at making the most of its capital.
-Regardless of where Lithia Motors sits next to its industry, its ROCE in absolute terms appears satisfactory, and this company could be worth a closer look.
+Separate from Lithia Motors's performance relative to its industry, its ROCE in absolute terms looks satisfactory, and it may be worth researching in more depth.

 Lithia Motors's Current Liabilities And Their Impact On Its ROCE

-Lithia Motors has total assets of US$5.7b and current liabilities of US$2.6b.
-As a result, its current liabilities are equal to approximately 45% of its total assets.
-Lithia Motors has a middling amount of current liabilities, increasing its ROCE somewhat.
+Lithia Motors has total assets of US$5.7b and current liabilities of US$2.5b.
+Therefore its current liabilities are equivalent to approximately 43% of its total assets.
+Lithia Motors has a medium level of current liabilities, which would boost the ROCE.

 Our Take On Lithia Motors's ROCE

 While its ROCE looks good, it's worth remembering that the current liabilities are making the business look better.
 There might be better investments than Lithia Motors out there, but you will have to work hard to find them .
 These promising businesses with rapidly growing earnings might be right up your alley.